SecretFoundation/SNIPs/SNIP-52.md

 {
   "channel_info": {
     "channel": "<same as query input>",
+    "as_of_block": "<scopes validity of this response>",
     "seed": "<shared secret in base64>",
-    "counter": "<current counter value>",
-    "next_id": "<the next Notification ID>",
-    "as_of_block": "<scopes validity of this response>",
+    "mode": "counter",  // or "txhash"
-    "cddl": "<optional CDDL schema definition string for the CBOR-encoded notification data>" }
+    "counter": "<current counter value>",  // only present in "counter" mode "next_id": "<the next Notification ID>",  // only present in "counter" mode "cddl": "<optional CDDL schema definition string for the CBOR-encoded notification data>" }
 }
 ```

-The response includes the Notification ID of the next event in the given channel affecting the given viewer (who is specified in the authentication data, depending on whether a query permit or viewer key is used).
+If the channel is operating in TxHash Mode, given by `"mode": "txhash"`, then the response includes the Notification ID of the next event in the given channel affecting the given viewer (who is specified in the authentication data, depending on whether a query permit or viewer key is used).

 The response also provides the viewer's current seed for the given channel, allowing the client to derive future Notification IDs for this channel offline (i.e., without having to query the contract again).